chanzuckerberg/cellxgene-census/api/r/cellxgene.census/README.md

 )
 ```

-Then install `cellxgene.census` from R-Universe.
+Then in an R session install `cellxgene.census` from R-Universe.

 ```r
 install.packages(